JiasenZheng/3d_slam_colored/README.md

     roslaunch slam jackal_interface.launch calib:=true
     ```
     - follow the instructions in the [README](https://github.com/JiasenZheng/velo2rs_calibration) of the calibration package to find and update the reference points
-    - after collecting and save all six reference points, run the calibration node to get the extrinsic parameters by:
+    - after collecting and saving all six reference points, run the calibration node to get the extrinsic parameters by:
     ```shell
     rosrun velo2rs calibration
     ```